 - Next Generation Learning Conference at Dalarna University in Sweden in 2012

 - A talk at the University of Prince Edward Island in 2014 about my ideas on Interaction

 - A lecture I did on Theories for E-Learning and E-Research at Open University of Catalonia in 2016

 - A lecture I did on the Future of Online Learning at UoC in 2016 as well.

 My speaker’s fee for these talks has varied from $0 to $10,000 – depending on my interest in the conference or locale and most importantly the nature (profit/non-profit) and capacity of the conference organizers.
 I also expect that the conference organizers will cover my direct travel and accommodation costs associated with the conference.
 I usually like to stay for the whole conference and actively participate.
 The map below shows the countries in which my talks have taken place.

 Please contact me if you are interested in having me do a keynote at your upcoming conference.

 My skills at designing, developing and evaluating technology enhanced education courses have resulted in a number of small contracts over the years.
-Most recently I have been contracted by the School of Business at the University of Alberta to lead a taskforce developing a teaching and learning plan for the faculty.
+Most recently I was contracted by the Alberta Teachers’ Association to undertake a qualitative study with practicing teachers.
+The final report Online Learning Initiatives in Alberta Schools was released in Sept.
+2018.
+I was also contracted in 2015 by the School of Business at the University of Alberta to lead a task-force developing a teaching and learning plan for the faculty.
 I have also worked for Health Canada, the Government of Ontario, People’s Republic of China, Contact North and universities in Canada, South Africa, the United States and Spain.

 I am always interested in other short term assignments.
 Please contact me if you are interested in my contributions to your projects or dreams!